ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/01-Lists.md

-# Asset Price Ticker - Part 1
+# Lists

 In this chapter, we will start with our crypto coin portal example.
 We will begin with a basic GraphQL server that exposes an `Asset` and an `AssetPrice` entity to allow the GraphQL portal to fetch the available crypto assets and price information.

 During this chapter, we will cover the following topics:
-Exposing lists of entities from a database
+- Exposing lists of entities from a database
-Cursor pagination
+- Cursor pagination
-Global Object Identification
+- Global Object Identification
-DataLoader
+- DataLoader

 ## Preparations